Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots

-To characterize the DQD, we first set the gate voltages to the previously optimized values, depending on the impurity density, and then tune the plunger gates to locate the tunnel anticrossing.
+To characterize the DQD in presence of a given spatial realization of disorder (positions of charges at the interface), we first set the gate voltages to the previously optimized values, and then tune the plunger gates to locate the tunnel anticrossing.
 The observation of this anticrossing confirms the formation of a DQD.
 Once the anticrossing is identified, the in-plane potential is extracted and fitted to its two minima, as illustrated in Fig.~\ref{fig:device}~(a).
 We begin by fitting the most relevant parameters of the double-well potential—\(E_D\) (the minimum of the parabola for dot \(D\)), the dot position \((x_D, y_D)\), and the curvatures \(a_{{x(y)},D}\).
 The single-dot lateral confinement energy is \( \epsilon_D = E_D + \hbar(\omega_{x,D}+\omega_{y,D})/{2}. \) The value of the electric field \( F_{z,D} \), with or without impurities, is obtained at each dot position \( D \).